bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </details>

-It is also worth noting, stay away from ID selectors where possible as they are overly specific and do not allow for any repetition.
-At the end of the day using an ID isn't a whole lot different than using !important.
+<p>It is also worth noting, stay away from ID selectors where possible as
+they are overly specific and do not allow for any repetition.
+At the end of the day using an ID isn't a whole lot different than using !important.</p>

 <h4>Reusable Code</h4>

-One of the largest performance drawbacks comes with bloated file sizes and unnecessary browser rendering.
+<p>One of the largest performance drawbacks comes with bloated file sizes
+and unnecessary browser rendering.
 One quick way to help largely cut down on CSS file sizes is to reuse styles as much as possible.
 Any repeating styles or interface patterns should be combined, allowing code to be shared.
 If two modules share a background, rounded corners, and a box shadow there is no reason to explicitly state those same styles twice.
-Instead they can be combined, within a single class, allowing the styles to be written once and then shared.
+Instead they can be combined, within a single class, allowing the styles to be written once and then shared.</p>

-Reusing code doesn't have to come at the cost of semantics either.
-One technique would be to pair selectors together, separating them with a comma, allowing the same styles to be inherited across two selectors.
+<p>Reusing code doesn't have to come at the cost of semantics either.
+One
+technique would be to pair selectors together, separating them with a comma, allowing the same styles to be inherited across two selectors.
-Another approach, often seen within the OOCSS and SMACSS methodologies previously mentioned, includes binding styles to one class, then using multiple classes on the same element.
+Another approach, often seen within the OOCSS and SMACSS methodologies previously mentioned, includes binding styles to one class, then using multiple classes on the same element.</p>

 <details>
   <summary>CSS Examples</summary>